Christian-History.org does not receive any personally identifiable information from the search bar below.

 You will find this is true in Scripture as well, where the early church usage holds up much better.
 For example, Hebrews 4:12 is constantly understood to refer to the Scriptures by modern Christians, but if verses 12 and 13 are read together, it is obvious that the passage refers to Christ, not the Scriptures.

-That would not typical Scriptural usage.
+That would not be typical Scriptural usage.
 More likely, Paul is referring to God's Word in any form, especially in the form of being the living Word in our hearts (Jam.
 1:21; 1 Pet.
 1:23-25).

 For who that is rightly taught and begotten by the loving Word would not seek to learn accurately the things which have been clearly shown by the Word to his disciples?